The Contributory Professional Retirement Savings Plan (CPRSP) provides funds to physicians for their retirement. CPRSP has two components:

 Include the CPRSP benefit on your income tax

-A T4A is not issued when the CPRSP benefit is paid to your corporate bank account for Corporate IPP only.
+A T4A is not issued when the CPRSP benefit is paid to your corporation for Corporation’s IPP or (NEW) RPP only.

 For tax-related questions we recommend that you seek advice from your accountant or financial planner.